PharmGKB/PharmCAT/docs/methods/Gene-Definition-Exceptions.md

 The report lists the respective allele functionality for each variant and for `Reference`.
 If a diplotype was called from phased/all-homozygous data, PharmCAT determines if variants assigned the function "_Malignant Hyperthermia associated_" are present, and those variants are used to assign the phenotype.
-Similarly, for unphased data variants assigned "_Malignant Hyperthermia associated_" function are used to determine the "_Malignant Hyperthermia susceptible_" phenotype.
-The phenotype is utilized to retrieve the corresponding drug recommendations.
+Similarly, for unphased data, variants assigned "_Malignant Hyperthermia associated_" function are used to determine the "_Malignant Hyperthermia susceptible_" phenotype.
+The phenotype is used to retrieve the corresponding drug recommendations.